kubernetes/kops/docs/cli/kops_rolling-update.md

   # Roll the k8s-cluster.example.com kops cluster,
   # only roll the node instancegroup,
-  # use the new drain an validate functionality.
+  # use the new drain a validate functionality.
   kops rolling-update cluster k8s-cluster.example.com --yes \
   --fail-on-validate-error="false" \
   --node-interval 8m \